james-wfaa/gatsby/packages/gatsby-source-wordpress/docs/tutorials/configuring-wp-gatsby.md

 Enter the Webhook that should be used, a POST request will be sent to the Webhook when content is updated in WordPress.

-If you're using [Gatsby Cloud](https://www.gatsbyjs.com/dashboard/sites), you can find this webhook by navigating to the "Site Settings" tab for your Gatsby instance and then navigating to "Webhook" in the left-side menu.
+If you're using [Netlify] (https://app.netlify.com), you can create Build Hooks for individual branches of your code repository under Build & Deploy / Continuous Deployment / Build Hooks.

-Below your "Preview Webhook" you should see your "Builds Webhook".
-Copy this webhook and enter it into your WordPress settings.
+Copy the webhook you create and enter it into your WordPress settings.

 ![Gatsby Cloud Builds Webhook Screenshot](../../docs/assets/gatsby-cloud-builds-webhook.png)